yarapaz/rick-and-morty-land/README.md

 ![Rick and Morty Land filters and Reset button](./docs/static/media/rickMorty1.jpg)

-Thanks to the filters above Rick and Morty Land allows you to look for your favorite characters following this criteria:
+Thanks to the filters above, Rick and Morty Land allows you to look for your favorite characters following the subsequent criteria:

 - **Name**: no matter if you write it in lowercase or uppercase your search will always be a success.
 However, if you look for a non existing character, you will get an error message back to warn you.